How to Make Infused Olive Oil

-Infused olive oil is a great way to add some extra flavor to your food.
-Learn How to Make Your Own Infused Olive Oil!
+Infused olive oil is a great way to add garlic flavor to your salad dressings and more.
+Learn how to make homemade garlic-infused olive oil.

 Infusing olive oil with fresh herbs is a simple way to add flavor to your cooking.
 There are a few different methods you can use, but the basic principle is the same: you submerge fresh herbs in olive oil and allow them to infuse for a period of time.
 The longer the herbs infuse, the more flavor they will impart to the oil.